syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Conversion.md

 Project Conversion is a Visual Studio add-in that converts an existing ASP.NET MVC Project into a Syncfusion ASP.NET MVC Project by adding the required assemblies and resource files.

-Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Conversion utility is included in below setups,
+Syncfusion ASP.NET MVC and ASP.NET MVC (Classic) Project Conversion Utility is included here,

 * Essential Studio for Enterprise Edition with the platforms ASP.NETMVC or ASP.NET MVC(Classic)
 * Essential Studio for ASP.NET MVC